lexnederbragt/INF-BIOx121_fall2014_de_novo_assembly/README.md

 The tutorials in this repository only touch on some of the basics of the programs described.
 For detailed instructions, always consult the individual program's manual.

 ####License
-Unless my contract says otherwise (and I think it doesn't), all this material is released under a [CC0](http://creativecommons.org/publicdomain/zero/1.0/) license.
+Unless my contract says otherwise (and I think it doesn't), or material is covered under an existing licence, all this material is released under a [CC0](http://creativecommons.org/publicdomain/zero/1.0/) license.